From 8 Weeks to Operational Deployment: Training Your SAR Dog

 Bark Alert

-- Add handler distance
+Add handler distance.

 Recall-Refind

-- Add multiple subjects
+Add multiple subjects.

 3.3 Functional Obedience

-SAR obedience is not sport obedience.
+SAR obedience differs from sport obedience.

 Required Skills

-- Recall
+Recall

-- Stay
+Stay

-- Loose leash walking
+Loose leash walking

-- Directionals
+Directionals

-- Impulse control
+Impulse control

 What NOT to do

-- Drilling obedience until drive dies
+Drilling obedience until drive dies.

 SECTION 4: 6–12 MONTHS — INTERMEDIATE SAR WORK